folkertvanheusden/lock_trace/README.md

   wise).
 You can reduce that a bit by disabling the backtrace (see performance section below).

-* You may want to look at the 'CHANGE THESE' defines at the top of lock_tracer.cpp to suit your needs.
+* You may want to look at the defines in 'config.h' to enable- or disable certain functionality of lock_tracer.

 * If your program suddenly hangs where it did not before, then this may be caused by the version of 'backtrace' in libgcc